Other / mixed grade configuration · New York, NY

 What is the racial and ethnic makeup of Washington Heights Expeditionary Learning School?

-The largest demographic group at Washington Heights Expeditionary Learning School is Hispanic or Latino at 91.7%.
-The school serves a diverse student body in NEW YORK, NY.
+The largest demographic group at Washington Heights Expeditionary Learning School is Hispanic or Latino at 91.7% of enrollment, in New York, NY.

 What is the Resource Investment Index for Washington Heights Expeditionary Learning School?

-Washington Heights Expeditionary Learning School has a Resource Investment Index of 27/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Washington Heights Expeditionary Learning School has a Resource Investment Index of 28/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page